caolan/async/intro.md

 ### In the Browser

-Async should work in any ES5 environment (IE9 and above).
+Async should work in any ES2015 environment (Node 6+ and all modern browsers).

+If you want to use Async in an older environment, (e.g. Node 4, IE11) you will have to transpile.

 Usage: